Upper Dublin Township, Pennsylvania: American Revolutionary War

 During the Philadelphia campaign of the American Revolutionary War, George Washington and the Continental Army were encamped here after their October 4, 1777, defeat at the Battle of Germantown, and immediately prior to their march to Valley Forge.
 From December 5–8, 1777, the Battle of White Marsh was fought here between British and American forces.
 Throughout the encampment, Washington was headquartered at the Emlen House, built by Quaker George Emlen in 1745.
-British commander General William Howe observed the American lines from the belltower of St. Thomas' Episcopal Church (at Bethlehem Pike and Camp Hill Road), site of the British encampment on December 5.
+British General William Howe observed the American lines from the belltower of St. Thomas' Episcopal Church (at Bethlehem Pike and Camp Hill Road), site of the British encampment on December 5.
 Fort Washington State Park, in neighboring Whitemarsh Township, contains the area in which the primary American defenses were situated.

 2021 tornado

 On September 1, 2021, an EF2 tornado spawned by the remnants of Hurricane Ida hit Upper Dublin Township, specifically the towns of Fort Washington and Maple Glen.